 Even if purchasing a home was your ultimate credit goal, you should continue to practice good payment habits in the event that:

-- You need to purchase household appliances on credit in 10 years
+- Purchase household appliances on credit in 10 years

-- You experience a hardship and need to refinance your home
+- experience a hardship and need to refinance your home

 - You are in the market for a new car, but don’t want a high payment (especially close to retirement)

-- You have children who require a private student loan for school through a parent
+- Have children who require a private student loan for school through a parent

 You should exercise positive payment habits consistently to conserve your good score.
 This will certify your creditworthiness to lenders.